DeNepo/welcome-to-js/4-developing-programs/5-writing-programs/README.md

 */

 /* --- get a string from the user --- */
+//  Data In:      a string or null
+//  Data After:   the first string the user submits

 let input = null;
 while (input === null) {
   input = prompt('enter something');
-  //  Data In:    a string or null console.log(input);
+  console.log(input);
 }
-//  Data After:   the first string the user submits console.log(input);
+console.log(input);

 /* --- make the string excited --- */

-//  Data Before:  the user's string let output = input + '!';
+//  Data Before:  the user's string
-//  Data After:   the same string with an exclamation mark console.log(output);
+//  Data After:   the same string with an exclamation mark

+let output = input + '!';
+console.log(output);

 /* --- display the string to the user --- */
 //  Data Out:  an excited string

+// alert(output)
 ```

 </details>